No symptoms, but concerned about genital warts

 Dear Wanting to be a Prince,

-The transmission of HPV is still being investigated, and there are few empirical studies.
-One study found that 60 percent of people whose partners had genital warts also developed growths, while studies based on simulations and mathematical models have estimated transmission rates to be from 40 to 60 percent per act of intercourse.
-In general, HPV transmission studies are hard to conduct and interpret: HPV is difficult to test for in men and can be asymptomatic for long periods of time, so it can be hard to tell who has contracted genital warts and who hasn't.
-Condoms can reduce the risk of transmission but are less effective against HPV than against other STIs, since the virus can be found on skin the condom doesn't cover.
+While transmission is understood to occur through sexual contact, tracing when a person gets it for the first time can be more complicated.
+One study found that 23 percent of men whose partners had genital warts also tested positive for HPV on their genitals, while 17 percent of women whose partners had genital warts also tested positive.
+In general, HPV transmission studies are hard to conduct and interpret given that HPV is difficult to test for in men and can be asymptomatic for long periods of time.
+This can make it hard to tell who has contracted genital warts and who hasn't.
+Condoms can reduce the risk of transmission, but they're less effective against HPV than other STIs because the virus can be found on the skin that the condom doesn't cover.

 Despite the difficulty of testing for HPV, there is good news!
 There are three vaccines available to protect against certain strains of HPV that are linked to genital warts and cervical cancer: Gardasil, Cervarix, and Gardasil 9.
 In the United States, Gardasil 9 is the only vaccine available.
 It protects against nine strains of HPV which cause the majority of cases of genital warts and cervical cancers.
 The United States Food and Drug Administration has approved the vaccine for those between the ages of 9 and 45 years old.
 That being said, there are more delineations between these age groups.
 For those between the ages of 9 and 26, the Centers for Disease Control and Prevention (CDC) recommends the vaccination for everyone.
 For those aged 27 to 45, the CDC recommends speaking with a health care provider about whether or not the vaccine would be appropriate for them.
 By an older age, there is a higher likelihood that a person may have already been exposed to HPV, which would limit the benefits the vaccine would have.